-This bill generally provides that the State will appropriate funds for the administrative, nonproject insurance, operating, and other expenses of the Schools Development Authority and the New Jersey Economic Development Authority in carrying out the operation and the financing of the school construction program.
+This bill generally provides that the State will appropriate funds for certain administrative, non-project insurance, operating, and other expenses of the Schools Development Authority and the New Jersey Economic Development Authority in carrying out the operation and the financing of the school construction program.
 The OLS projects that this portion of the bill will annually cost at least \$15 million, which is based on the Schools Development Authority's budgeted amounts and expenditures on salaries and benefits charged to school facilities projects in recent years.
+These costs, however, would only be borne by the State during years in which the Economic Development Authority issues bonds to finance school facilities projects, with the proceeds of those bonds being transferred to the Schools Development Authority.